Teach, Teach, Teach, Now Clear the Lunch Tables!

 One wonders why OES teachers must clear lunch tables if the school has recently added custodians.
 Are there still not enough?
 And if the Connect teachers aren’t serving as custodial replacements or substitutes, what exactly should we call them when they’re disposing of trash and cleaning up tabletop messes?
 Pinch-hitters?
 Future employees of Louisa County Public Schools?

 One also wonders why the administration waited until the week before school started to add cleanup to the OES Connect teachers’ workload.
-With just a few days before the new school year began, in a time of nationwide economic uncertainty, these teacher may have felt they had no choice but to comply with the new directive.
+With just a few days before the new school year began, in a time of nationwide economic uncertainty, these teachers may have felt they had no choice but to comply with the new directive.

 Custodial work is an honorable way to earn a living.
 It takes attention to detail and professionalism, and the people who are good at it deserve more pay and more gratitude that they typically get.
 But a custodian’s job description doesn’t include the college degree or professional certification that Virginia public school teachers generally must have.
 Because of that, and because the Connect staffers were given so little notice, it strikes me as demeaning that each of them must clean up after students for the better part of two hours week after week.
 Even if they haven’t complained to their principal, the professional discourtesy, and the misuse of their education and skills, is there for all to see.